 ANY DECISION BECOMES HARDER TO MAKE, from complex issues at work to simple things like whether to go to the supermarket this evening.
 Very often I waver back and forth on what to do and usually I tend to put off making any decisions at all.
 Or if I have to do something, I’ll take the path of least resistance.

 For example, if I’m driving home, I’ll keep on changing my mind on whether to stop off at the supermarket (or the drug store, or the dry cleaners, or to visit a friend) until I pass it – and then decide I won’t go today.
 At office, I’ll put of decisions until the next day.

-5» I forget things.
-If I realise I have to do something, I might forget about it within minutes.
+I FORGET THINGS.
+If I plan to do something, I might forget about it within minutes of making the plan.
 I might have something to do this evening and realise tomorrow that I forgot completely about it.
 I may have to meet someone tomorrow and forget about the meeting until they call to find out where I am.

 There is no rhyme or reason for the forgetting.
 And I can’t say I’ll write it down because either I won’t (see item 2), or I’ll forget to look at my reminder list.
 Really.
 This happens.

 As you can imagine, this can create havoc at work, and upsets friends whom you have stood up.

 I don’t always notice the early signs of depression, but lots of things that need to be done start piling up.

 Very often the five symptoms start at a low level, so I don’t notice them.
 And any or all of the symptoms could be mistaken for tiredness or not having the time to finish things in our modern fast paced life.